nicholasnet/QueueBundle/README.md

 <a name="class-structure"></a>
 ### Job Structure

-Job classes are very simple, it simply implements Queueable interface containing only a `handle` method which is called when the job is processed by the queue.
+Job classes are very simple, it simply implements Queueable interface containing only a `fire` method which is called when the job is processed by the queue.
 To get started, let's take a look at an example job class.
 In this example, we'll send email using queue:

     <?php